Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

 3. Bug spray

-Mosquitoes don’t announce their presence until it’s too late, and some can carry dangerous viruses such as West Nile fever.
-So, be prepared before they land by applying mosquito repellant to exposed skin.
+Mosquitoes don’t announce their presence until it’s too late, and some can carry dangerous viruses.
+So be prepared before they land by applying mosquito repellant to exposed skin.

 “Aerosol cans, such as those containing spray paint, sunblock or deodorant, shouldn’t be kept in your car since they are sensitive to heat.
 Pressurized cans may expand, possibly causing them to explode.”